 PRICE: about 22 CAD for an adult (included in Montreal Passport)

 11. Musée d’Art Contemporain de Montréal (MAC)

 To be honest with you, I was never really a fan of contemporary art so I skipped this one, but if you are into modern art, The Contemporary Art Museum of Montreal has over 7,000 pieces of artwork on display and people do enjoy it a lot!

 12. The Stewart Museum at Isle St. Helene in Montréal

-If you are interested to know more about the European influence to Montreal and North America in general, I invite you to visit Stewart Museum, which is tucked away on the tiny island of St. Helene.
+If you are interested in knowing more about the European influence on Montreal and North America in general, I invite you to visit Stewart Museum, which is tucked away on the tiny island of St. Helene.